ACT4E/ACT4E-mcdp-exercise-template/README.md

 # ACT4EI, Spring 2023, DP exercise

 Note: for Spring 2023 this exercise is **optional** -- it is very interesting to do, but we do not feel we have play-tested it enough for it to be a graded exercise.

+This exercise will NOT affect your final grade in ACT4EI Spring 2023 course.
+The final grade will be calculated as if everyone got 100% in this exercise.